Posted: September 17th, 2022

 You also need to ask the patient about their health history.
 This will help you identify any risk factors they may have for musculoskeletal problems.

-Here is sample of questions to ask:
+Here are sample questions to ask:

 Most patients will present with particular symptoms like pain in the joints and issues with their movement.